Leadership in Edible Education Certificate Program

 Food in K-12 Schools & Post Secondary Institutions

-Food in K-12 Schools & Post Secondary Institutions is the third course in our Leadership in Edible Education Certificate Program.
-This field course offers current and aspiring edible educators a broad examination of the roles and significance of food in our elementary, secondary and postsecondary institutions.
+Food in K-12 Schools & Post Secondary Institutions is the second core course in our Leadership in Edible Education Certificate Program.
+This field course offers current and aspiring edible educators a broad examination of the roles and significance of food in our pre-K, elementary, secondary and postsecondary institutions.

 Student participants will be provided opportunities to examine and explore the anatomy of place-based curriculum and programs for learning in Edible Education across age grades.
 We will examine the sources, structures and networks within the Pacific Northwest and beyond that support the many roles of food in schools and other institutions.